Random article ( of 1116 ) Latest updates

 To date, the P versus NP problem itself remains unsolved.

-Editor's note : It's not easy to find an explanation and description of the problem in plain language.
+Editor's note : It's not easy to find an explanation of the problem in plain language.
 Here is a good description from Daniel Miessler

 Show another (random) article